 You may have to adjust the figure from line 9946 before entering it on your income tax return.
-You may have filed Form T1139, Reconciliation of 2000 Business Income for Tax Purposes, with your 2000 return.
-If so, you will probably have to complete the same form for 2001.
-To find out if you have to file Form T1139, and to calculate the amount of farming income to report on your 2001 income tax return, see our publication called Reconciliation of Business Income for Tax Purposes.
-The publication includes Form T1139.
+You may have filed Form T1139, Reconciliation of 2001 Business Income for Tax Purposes, with your 2001 tax return.
+If so, you will probably have to complete the same form for 2002.
+To find out if you have to file Form T1139, and to calculate the amount of farming income to report on your 2002 income tax return, see the Reconciliation of Business Income for Tax Purposes guide.
+The guide includes Form T1139.